RegionOrebroLan/Organization-Data/ReadMe.md

 # Organization-Data

 Database for organizational directory-services, Region Örebro län.
 That is, for the moment, EF Core entities and db-contexts.
-There are three db-contexts:
+There are two concrete db-contexts:
-- DatabaseContext
-- SqliteDatabaseContext
+- SqliteOrganizationContext
-- SqlServerDatabaseContext
+- SqlServerOrganizationContext

 Migrations exist for:
-- SqliteDatabaseContext
+- SqliteOrganizationContext
-- SqlServerDatabaseContext
+- SqlServerOrganizationContext

-With DatabaseContext you can create your own migrations.
+You can create your own migrations for other database-providers.

 [![NuGet](https://img.shields.io/nuget/v/RegionOrebroLan.Organization.Data.svg?label=NuGet)](https://www.nuget.org/packages/RegionOrebroLan.Organization.Data)